payable/payable-sdk-dev/README.md

 }
 ```

-> <b>Deprecated</b> : `implementation 'com.github.payable:payable-sdk-dev'`.
-The module is deprecated and we recommend to implement our latest `com.payable:pay` module and remove the deprecated implementation from your `build.gradle` if there is already.
+> <b>Deprecated</b> : The `implementation 'com.github.payable:payable-sdk-dev'` module is deprecated and we recommend to implement our latest `com.payable:pay` module and remove the deprecated implementation from your `build.gradle` if there is already.

 <hr>